Lansdowne Park: Redevelopment

-The redevelopment plan has been opposed by some Ottawa residents, particularly those near the Lansdowne site.
+The redevelopment plan was opposed by some Ottawa residents, particularly those near the Lansdowne site.
 Heritage activists objected to a plan to move a heritage building on the site.
 An organization called the Lansdowne Park Conservancy made an unsolicited stadium and park bid for Lansdowne that was rejected by the City of Ottawa.
 The $98 million proposal included retaining the existing buildings and a renovated stadium.
 Under the LPC plan, the city would fund the entire redevelopment cost to be repaid through site revenues.
-Two challenges of the project were made.
-Opponents opposed the redevelopment plan at the Ontario Municipal Board, which approved the project after a mediated agreement with many opponents was made.
+Other opponents opposed the redevelopment plan at the Ontario Municipal Board, who moved forward with the redevelopment plan after they agreed to height restrictions and rejected other appeals.
 A court challenge brought by the Friends of Lansdowne group was heard at Ontario Superior Court, arguing that the project was illegal and the city acted in bad faith.
 In a verdict delivered on July 28, 2011, the court rejected all of the group's arguments.
 Both the Conservancy and Friends groups filed appeals.
 The Conservancy appeal was dismissed without merit as an "abuse of process," and awarded a legal judgment of $10,000 costs against.
 The Friends appeal was dismissed in April 2012 in a unanimous decision by the court.
 It dismissed all points raised by the Friends' appeal but did not award costs to the City.

 The first phase of redevelopment was completed in 2014 with the construction of the 47000 square metre underground parking garage, retail stores, a commercial and two condominium towers, and the relocation of the Horticulture Building, a project which the consulting engineers touted as "a successful sports and entertainment destination".